kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   resource is allocated before the Pod gets scheduled, similar to https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/volume/scheduling/scheduler_binder.go
-- Kubelet must be extended to retrieve information from ResourceClaims and then invoke local resource plugin methods.
+- Kubelet must be extended to retrieve information from ResourceClaims and then invoke local resource driver methods.
 It must pass information about the additional resources to the container runtime.

-For a resource plugin the following components are needed:
+For a resource driver the following components are needed:
 - Some utility library similar to https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner and the code in driver-registrar.
-- *Resource controller*: a central component which handles resource allocation by watching and modifying ResourceClaims.
+- *Resource driver controller*: a central component which handles resource allocation by watching and modifying ResourceClaims.
-- *Resource node plugin*: a component which cooperates with kubelet to prepare the usage of the resource on a node.
+- *Resource kubelet plugin*: a component which cooperates with kubelet to prepare the usage of the resource on a node.

-The utility library will be developed outside of Kubernetes and does not have to be used by plugins, therefore it is not described further in this KEP.
+The utility library will be developed outside of Kubernetes and does not have to be used by drivers, therefore it is not described further in this KEP.

 ### Resource allocation flow